American Staffordshire Terrier

 The American Staffordshire Terrier, also known as the AmStaff, is a medium-sized, short-coated American dog breed recognized by the American Kennel Club, but not the United Kennel Club, which instead allows American Staffordshire Terriers to be registered under the American Pit Bull Terrier breed.

 The American Staffordshire Terrier stands 18–19 in tall and weighs between 40–70 lb.
 The American Kennel Club (AKC) describes the breed as "confident, smart and good-natured".
-American Staffordshire Terriers are not to be confused with American Pit Bull Terriers; though the American Pit Bull Terrier has similar ancestry they are two distinct breeds.
-It also should not be confused with the "Staffy" Staffordshire Bull Terrier of the United Kingdom.
+American Staffordshire Terriers are similar to the American Pit Bull Terrier, sharing ancestry, temperament, and size, although American Staffordshire Terriers are typically stockier than American Pit Bull Terriers.
+The American Staffordshire should not be confused with the "Staffy" Staffordshire Bull Terrier of the United Kingdom.

 History

 One of the earliest AKC AmStaff dog show champions.

 Some varieties of the extinct bull-and-terrier dog from the British Isles began to find their way into America as early as 1850.
 These varieties became a breed recognized by the United Kennel Club as American Pit Bull Terrier in 1898.
 In 1936 the American Kennel Club recognized the breed with a different name and registered some individuals in the stud book.
 The name Staffordshire Terrier was approved because the ancestors of the breed were claimed to originally come from Staffordshire, England, a theory inspired by the recognition in 1935 of the related Staffordshire Bull Terrier by the British Kennel Club.
 The name of the AKC registered breed was revised on January 1st 1969 to American Staffordshire Terrier to distinguish it from the British Staffordshire Bull Terrier.

 The AKC closed and opened the AmStaff Stud Book to UKC registered American Pit Bull Terrier dogs a few more times until the 1970s.
 Since then both sire and dam have had to be AKC registered dogs in order to register offspring as American Staffordshire Terriers.
 The breed selection was based entirely on conformation and established breed standards that for decades have transformed the American Staffordshire Terrier into a much different breed from the American Pit Bull Terrier.